 Section 1.2.
 Finance Committee

-– A Finance Committee shall include the Treasurer as Chair, the Past President (as Vice Chair) or the President in the second year of his/her term (as the Vice Chair), and three current members of the Board as selected by the Chair and Vice Chair.
+– A Finance Committee shall include the Treasurer as Chair, the Past President (as Vice Chair) or the President in the second year of his/her term (as the Vice Chair), the Treasurer-Elect (when filled), and three current members of the Board as selected by the Chair and Vice Chair.
 The terms of those members shall be three years and shall be staggered so that only one of the three is replaced each year.
 The immediate past Treasurer (if not the current Treasurer) shall serve as a member of the Finance Committee for one year beyond his/her term(s) as Treasurer.
 The Finance Committee will oversee the capital expenditures of the Society, be consulted on the annual budget, and approve the annual financial reports to the Board prepared by the Treasurer as stipulated in Article V, Section 3.

 Section 2.
 Other Committees

 – The Board may establish such other committees as may be deemed appropriate for the objectives of the Society.

 – Committees, either standing or temporary, may be created and abolished by the Board, except for the Nominations Committee (Article VIII, Section 1).
 The Board shall approve the charge for all committees, and in the case of temporary committees, shall specify the period of time that the Committee will exist.

 Section 3.1 Appointing and Removing Members and Chairs